1988 Pacific typhoon season: Seasonal summary

 A total of 26 tropical cyclones formed this year in the Western Pacific, of which all became tropical storms.
 Of the 26, 10 storms reached typhoon intensity, of which 1 reached supertyphoon strength.
 Nine tropical cyclones moved through the Philippines this season.

 Systems

 Typhoon Roy (Asiang)

 Typhoon Roy, which crossed the open Western Pacific as a Category 4 typhoon in January, caused moderate to extensive damage across the Federated States of Micronesia and the Philippines, causing $23.5 million (1988 USD) but only one death.

 Typhoon Susan (Biring)

 Typhoon Susan formed at the end of May just to the north of Luzon Island in the Philippines.
-As a depression Susan dropped heavy rains in and around the Manila area the resulting landslides killed 6 people.
+As a depression Susan dropped heavy rains in and around the Manila area the resulting landslides killed 36 people.
+Losses totaled to US$1 million.
 As Susan moved away from the Philippines the storm strengthened into a typhoon shortly before cross in the southern tip of Taiwan and turning extratropical just after passing Okinawa.
+Heavy rains triggered landslides in Taiwan that blocked roads and caused the loss of crops.
+Numerous power outages were reported.
+Damage in Taiwan was at US$4.5 million.